Circuit of the Americas offering 'thousands of jobs' to Austin's homeless population for Formula One weekend

 COTA said it is partnering with Mobile Loaves & Fishes and Caritas of Austin to hire as many individuals connected to their organizations as possible for overnight janitorial jobs for the weekend.

+She said the people who live in the Community First!
+Village are the ones who would work, and around 18 people signed up to work for the weekend event.

+“Our hope is that this weekend will be a catalyst for other businesses in the community to join Circuit of the Americas and say that they want to also provide work opportunities for our neighbors who have experienced homelessness," Fogarty said.

-“Living wage employment is a key component to build well-being,” Caritas of Austin President and CEO Jo Kathryn Quinn said in a news release.
+“Living wage employment is a key component to build well-being,” Jo Kathryn Quinn, the president and CEO of Caritas of Austin, said in a news release.
 “Caritas of Austin partners with employers throughout Austin to help our clients gain employment and maintain stability and we are thrilled that COTA wants to be a part of the solution in helping our neighbors who are transitioning out of homelessness.”

-Participants will work at the facility from 10 p.m. to 2 a.m.
-Friday and Saturday, and from 6 p.m. to 2 a.m. on Sunday, according to our media partners at the Austin American-Statesman.

 PEOPLE ARE ALSO READING: